mvoss02/ml_pipeline_with_rust/README.md

-# ml_pipeline_with_rust
+# ML Pipeline with Rust

 Building my first project with Rust.
 It will be a simple ML model which will be served via a REST API.